 Graduates are also eligible to apply for the Advanced Care Paramedic diploma program

-The Primary Care Paramedic program is a basic-care level certificate program accredited by the Canadian Medical Association.
+The Primary Care Paramedic program is a basic-care level certificate program accredited by the Accreditation Canada (under the Equal Canada Program).
 In addition to classroom instruction, you can expect hands-on training at a number of off-campus locations that will involve weekend and shift work.

-Classes are typically held in the evenings and on weekends, and cover human anatomy, physiology and procedures in emergency care and emergency equipment.
+Classes are held in the evenings and weekends during the January intake.
+Classes cover human anatomy, physiology and procedures in emergency care and emergency equipment.
 The program can be broken down into four parts:

 Theory (392 Hours)